 Finding a launch site is the responsibility of each team, but you do not have to fly at an NAR launch site.
 You simply need to locate an open field of suitable size (at least 1500 feet on a side), get permission from the landowner, and comply with any local laws regarding model rocketry.
-If your rocket is over one pound liftoff weight, you must notify the local FAA.
-(The procedures for doing so are explained here in the Appendix 6.)
 Model rocketry is recognized and regulated by the National Fire Protection Association's Code 1122, which local fire officials should be familiar with.
 There is a safety handout in Appendix 7 of this Handbook that you should read and can share with concerned landowners and public safety officials.

-Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
+Teams may practice as much as they wish, but may only make THREE (3) official qualification flight attempts, and no more than TWO of these may be made after March 1, 2010.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
 Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 6, 2009.
-NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 5, 2010.
+NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg, or duration less than 35 seconds) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2009 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2010 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZA ATION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUI REMENTS (ALL MUST BE MET) PUT "YES" OR "NO" Did this rocket weigh less than 1 1500 grams at takeoff, with egg and mo otors?
-If the rocket weighed more than 453 grams, was FAA notification done e?
-Did this rocket use only motors from the TARC list of NAR approved/ certified motors?
-Did the rocket contain one Grad le A large, raw hen's egg oriented on its s side?
-Did this rocket make a safe fligh nt and recovery under the TARC rules & NAR Safety Code?
-Did the part of the rocket contain ning the egg land without any human in ntervention (catching)?
-Did the egg carried by the rocke et remain uncracked after the flight?
-SCORING TIMER # 1 (NAR OBSERVER)): sec · HUNDRED THS DIFFERENCE FROM I 45.00 SEC: ↓ (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS MULTIPLY DIFFERI • ENCE BY 2: AVERAGE TIME: SEC HUNDREDTHS DIFFERENCE FROM I 750 FEET: (NO NEGATIVES) ALTIMETER ALTITUDE: FEET FINAL SCORE (SU Put only "DQ" if an M)y answers above are "no" assistance of any other adult or any personal s team designed, built, and flew this rocket without on not on the team.
-I also certify that no more the is current.
-I understand that team membership c nan two official qualification f light attempts were made by this team, a SIGNATURE: PRINT NAME: I certify that I am a Senior NAR membe BSERVER CERTIFICATION er who personally observed this flight, and the ab r affiliated with their school or non-profit organized SIGNATURE: PRINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:
+TEAM'S SCHOOL/ORGANIZAT TON: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: QUALIFICATION ATTEMPT # OF NO MORE THAN 3 MINIMUM FLIGHT REQUIR EMENTS (ALL MUST BE MET) PUT "YES" OR "NO" Did this rocket weigh less than 10 00 grams at takeoff, with egg and motors?
+Did this rocket use only 80.0 N-se c or less of motors from the list of TARC approved motors?
+Did the rocket contain one Grade A large, raw hen's egg and a TARC-approved altimeter?
+Did this rocket make a safe flight and recovery under the TARC rules & NAR Safety Code?
+Did the part of the rocket containi ng the egg land without any human intervention (catching)?
+Did the part of the rocket containi ng the egg use solely a streamer for recovery and stay up at least 35 sec?
+Did the egg carried by the rocket i emain uncracked after the flight?
+SCORING TIMER # 1 (NAR OBSERVER): EXCESS ABOVE 45.00 SEC: SEC HUNDREDTHS MULTIPLY EXCESS BY 2: TIMER # 2 (OTHER ADULT): OR SHORTFALL BELOW 40.00 SEC: AVERAGE TIME: MULTIPLY SHORTFALL BY 5: SEC HUNDREDTHS DIFFERENCE FROM 825 FEET: ALTIMETER ALTITUDE: FINAL SCORE (SUM) Protection (NO NEGATIVE) assistance of any other adult or any person am designed, built, and flew this rocket without my assistance and, to the best of my knowledge, without the not on the team.
+I also certify that no more than two official qualification flight attempts were made by this tea current.
+I understand that team membership can no longer be changed and only team members on file at AIA w SIGNATURE: PRINT NAME: ERVER CERTIFICATION who personally observed this flight, and the above initials and scores are mine, based on my observations.
+I cert filiated with their school or non-profit organization, and that this flight was conducted in compliance with the r SIGNATURE: PRINT NAME: NAR NUMBER: STREET ADDRESS: CITY STATE: PHONE: FMAII:

-FAX TO 703-358-1133 NO LATER THAN APRIL 6, 2009 Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.
+FAX TO 703-358-1133 NO LATER THAN MIDNIGHT (EST) APRIL 5, 2010 Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.